What Is Personal Branding: 4 Ways To Leverage It To Become A Remarkable Leader

 How Do You Define Personal Branding?

 You create a branded version of yourself simply by your existing online and in-person personas.
 Your activity online portrays specifics about your brand.
-Even if you are not active online, your absence communicates something to the watching world.
+Your absence communicates something to the watching world even if you are not active online.

 How do you combat this phenomenon and use it for the good of your business?
+How do you start building your brand?
 The purpose behind branding is where you can find the answer.
+So what is personal branding, and what is the goal?

 What Is The Purpose Of Personal Branding?